hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

   How to use content warnings on Hachyderm.
 ---

-FIXME - all the following content and possibly description.<br />

 This document describes how to use content warnings and how they are moderated.
 To understand the feature itself, please look at [our content warning feature doc](/docs/mastodon/user/content-warnings/).